 - Biopsy of a mass in the neck, mouth, throat or larynx

-If a diagnosis of cancer is made, a physician will determine the severity or stage of the cancer, including whether it has spread to other areas of the body.
-Each cancer type has its own classification system.
+If a diagnosis of head and neck cancer is made, a physician will determine the severity or stage of the cancer, including whether it has spread to other areas of the body.
 Treatment will be recommended based on the stage and type of cancer.

 Treatment for head and neck cancers is at the cutting edge at the Kellogg Cancer Center for patients at all stages.
 We offer innovative, minimally-invasive techniques including transoral laser and robotic microsurgeries to remove tumors of the mouth and throat and larynx.
 Many tumors of the sinonasal tract can be removed using endoscopes and micro instruments through the nose with the assistance of our multidisciplinary skull base team.
 In collaboration with our reconstructive surgeons, we use 3-D computer modeling to optimize function and aesthetics, ensuring the best possible quality of life of our patients after treatment.